AFLplusplus/AFLplusplus/docs/env_variables.md

 The native instrumentation helpers (llvm_mode and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:

-    - Setting AFL_LLVM_SKIPSINGLEBLOCK=1 will skip instrumenting
-      functions with a single basic block.
-This is useful for most C and some C++ targets.
-This works for all instrumentation modes.

   - AFL_AS, since this toolchain does not directly invoke GNU as.

   - TMPDIR and AFL_KEEP_ASSEMBLY, since no temporary assembly files are created.

-  - AFL_INST_RATIO, as we switched for instrim instrumentation which is more effective but makes not much sense together with this option.
+  - AFL_INST_RATIO, as we by default collision free instrumentation is used.

 Then there are a few specific features that are only available in llvm_mode: